Biden, Trump to hold competing town halls Thursday

 Trump is scheduled to participate in an NBC News town hall event in Miami, the network announced Wednesday.
 Biden is scheduled to participate in ABC News town hall in Philadelphia Thursday.

-Trump’s hourlong town hall will be moderated by “Today” anchor Savannah Gutherie and be held outdoors at the Pérez Art Museum.
+Trump’s hourlong town hall will be moderated by “Today” anchor Savannah Guthrie and be held outdoors at the Pérez Art Museum.

 Thursday was originally the day the second presidential debate was scheduled to be held.
 The town hall-style Trump-Biden debate was officially canceled, a few days after Trump backed away when the sponsoring commission switched it from face-to-face to virtual following his COVID-19 diagnosis.